Masiche1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays lines containing a pattern and three succeeding lines
+Display all the lines lacking a pattern